-In a 1991 article about the Walter Scott Publishing Company John Turner briefly reviews the history of the publisher, established in 1882 by builder and contractor Walter Scott.
+In a 1991 article about the Walter Scott Publishing Co., John Turner briefly reviews the history of the publisher, established in 1882 by the builder and contractor Walter Scott (more information can be found in Turner’s dissertation, here).
 Scott acquired the bankrupt Tyne Publishing Company in 1882 and used it as the basis of his company.
 Scott published a significant number of series, including the Camelot Classics edited by the young Ernest Rhys (who later edited Everyman’s Library), the Emerald Library, the Oxford Library, the Carnarvon Series, and the Cambridge Poets.

 According to Turner, Scott was known to print books without his imprint, then sell the books to other publishers or booksellers to bind with their own title pages.
 Examples of this include books sold by J.M.
 Dent and Mudie’s Library.
 Dent, for example, bought both printed books and title pages with the Dent imprint from Scott and sold these as Dent publications early in his company’s career.

 Books could also be bought bound with the Scott imprint, then jacketed and resold by the publisher.
 That seems to be the case with these copies from the Evergreen Library.
 Without the jackets, these books would be Walter Scott Co. copies of the Evergreen Library series, given the publisher imprint on the title page.
 But the jacket indicates Simpkin as the publisher (Simpkin, Marshall, and Company).
 It’s not clear if any other publisher bought the series from Scott and resold it as their own Evergreen Library (this would require a jacket with another publisher’s imprint).
 Walter Scott died in 1910 and the company lasted until 1931.